TFL4N/PHY412_PyQtGraph_Visualizers/README.md

 ```

 ## Developer
+### LaTex
 To display LaTex in the simulation, `matplotlib` is used to create images which are loaded into `MyGLImageItem` scene objects

 [latex2image.py](latex2image.py) contains the methods to create the images from a LaTex string
 [test/latex_test.py](test/latex_test.py) contains examples of how create these images

+### PyQtGraph Dependency
+This project uses PyQtGraph to manage drawing in OpenGL.

+As of March 2025, this project currently relies on a specific commit of PyQtGraph (installed via pip).
+And I'm waiting for new changes in PyQtGraph to be include in their yearly release.
+Once this is the case, TODO, use this new release and drop pip requirement.